+Legacy Outdoors Dik-dik Hunts are high success and are with the very best outfitters in Africa!
 The Dik- Dik is a tiny antelope and has very unique characteristics.
-Dik Dik are easily recognised by their odd looking nose, they have what is referred to as a mobile nose meaning they can actually consciously move their nose.
-They come in different shades from light sand colour to darker speckled coats.
-Their colour depends on the terrain they’re found in from semi desert areas to more dense grassland regions.
+Dik Dik are easily recognized by their odd looking nose, they have what is referred to as a mobile nose meaning they can actually consciously move their nose.
+They come in different shades from light sand color to darker speckled coats.
+Their color depends on the terrain they’re found in from semi desert areas to more dense grassland regions.

 There are four recognised Dik Dik species which can be hunted and recorded into record books; they are the Gunther’s dik-dik, the Kirks dik-dik, Silver dik-dik and Salt’s dik-dik.
 In the past there have been other subspecies of dik dik noted but these are not true sub species and actually just fall in as colour variants of the main sun species.